 Like any good breeder, I want to make sure my rats go to people who love rats, are willing to learn everything they can to keep them healthy and happy, and can provide their housing, food, and veterinary needs for the whole of their relatively short lives.

 There are so many rats that end up purchased by well-meaning people only to be passed on when the landlord discovers with horror that there are pet rats in the place (heaven forfend!) or a child loses interest, or the owner gets bored.
 I’ve had many “rescue rats” due to such circumstances and I am determined that the rats I breed do not end up being rehomed.

-Normally I say (in fact, I insist) that if you adopt rats from me you agree that, should you be unable to look after them in the future, you will return them to me.
-Since Covid19, however, I’m more careful about taking back rats I’ve homed out.
-I’ll still have them, of course!
+If you adopt rats from me you agree that, should you be unable to look after them in the future, you will return them to me.

 Generally, don’t get rats unless you are 100% sure you can keep them.
 This means your landlord or housemates aren’t against the idea or allergic, that you can afford them, that you agree to look after them for their entire lives.
 If for some reason you cannot, ring and we’ll see what can be arranged, however.
 I usually have a lot of people who want rats and might be able to find a suitable home.

 If you don’t have enough money for veterinary bills, I suggest you put a minimum of £100 away for every rat you plan to keep and, only then, adopt rats.
 Anyone’s rats — not just mine.
 My experience with rats is that they will get at least one upper respiratory infection, costing close to 50 pounds for the vet visit and medication, and one “put to sleep” visit, costing about the same later in their lives.